WTIGER001/sfcmap/README.md

 - Need an array of id / names / image for type ahead and selection
 - Store the index and the full text for now....
 2 separate database roots

 Steps
 - "Convert" a monster to a character or generate a similar interface
 - Create a 2nd filter to add to the encounter builder
 - Use an endless scroll diretive
 - Move to a per item observable and use updates

+Front Page
+- What should the front page have on it?
+- Intro to the tool and some way to sign in
+- Find Games

+Index Page

+- Filter Control
+-- Text box
+-- New Item
+-- Filter
+-- View Toggle
+-- Sort
+- Display Area
+-- Scrollable
+-- Card Display (wxh)
+-- Small Card Disaply (wxh)
+-- Table (columns)